 🔨 Interested in doing it yourself?

-Mice, keyboards, headphones, and external hard drives are optional but bonus points if they look good 💍
+Mice, keyboards, headphones, special mouse mats and external hard drives are optional but definitely a nice to have.

 As with any project, you’re going to want to set up your workspace before you get started.
 For machine learning, data science, or AI this means first installing Anaconda so you have Python on your computer.
 Anaconda comes preloaded with some of the most popular machine learning libraries which will help you get started right away.

-Before you get into the flashy stuff like making your computer write Harry Potter fanfiction or generating fake celebrity images, you’re going to need to clean up your data so that your computer can do its thang.
+Before you get into the flashy stuff like making your computer write Harry Potter fanfiction or generating fake celebrity images, you’re going to need to need some data.

 We’re at a time in history where more data is being produced each year than all of the data produced by humans – in all of history.
 So yeah, data.
 It’s pretty big.
 That’s good news for anyone looking for data to use in their own projects.
-If you’re looking for datasets to feed your machines, this is a good place to start.
+This is a good place to start if you’re looking for datasets.